-Table 9 shows that Black males tend to charge 6% lower prices than Black females (column 1).
-Hispanic males also charge lower prices, especially in conservative ZCTAs (columns 1 and 2).
-However, their booking performance does not seem to suffer relative to female hosts (columns 3 and 4).
+Table 9 shows that Black male hosts tend to charge 6% lower prices than Black female hosts (column 1).
+Hispanic male hosts also charge lower prices, especially in conservative ZCTAs (columns 1 and 2).
+However, their booking performance does not seem to suffer relative to Hispanic female hosts (columns 3 and 4).
 Interestingly, Asian male hosts have 4.5% more bookings than Asian female hosts (column 3).
-While these results are worth exploring, they do not directly change the theory and empirical findings of discrimination against racial minority suppliers.
+While these results are worth exploring, they do not directly change the theory and empirical findings of discrimination against racial-minority suppliers.

-4.2.5 Effect of the COVID shock
+4.2.4 Effect of the COVID-19 Shock

-As my sample spans an eight-year period, changes in broader socioeconomic trends can possibly affect the performance of various racial groups in different manners.
+My sample spans an eight-year period, so changes in broader socioeconomic trends could possibly affect the performance of various racial groups in different ways.
 For example, the COVID-19 pandemic had a profound impact on society.
-On March 16, 2020, former President Donald Trump described the coronavirus as the "Chinese virus" in a tweet, contributing to anti-Asian sentiment.
-Shortly after, in May 2020, the murder of George Floyd spurred campaigns against systemic racism and violence towards Black people.
-Research has used the events to examine the performance of minority suppliers in different contexts (Aneja et al., 2023; Luca et al., 2024).
-To examine if these events affect the interpretation of previous findings, I estimate the following model where "After" indicates the time periods after April 2020.
+On March 16, 2020, former President Donald Trump called the coronavirus the "Chinese virus" in a tweet, boosting anti-Asian sentiment.
+Then, in May 2020, the murder of George Floyd spurred campaigns against systemic racism and violence toward Black people.
+Researchers have used the events to examine the performance of racial-minority suppliers in different contexts (Aneja et al., 2023; Luca et al., 2024).
+To examine whether these events affect the interpretation of previous findings, I estimate the following model, where "After" indicates the time periods after April 2020: